 Day 1: Choose your fighter

-The market is near our place so we just walked to get there.
+The market is near our hotel so we just walked to get there.
 There are a lot of mini restaurants in the 2nd floor of the fish market building.
 We had dinner there, and decided to do bar hopping afterwards.
 Just ask the server any Okinawan drink suggestion and get it.
 Out of all the bars that we visited that night, LION CLIP bar was by far the best and memorable.
 It only has a normal, (kind of) outdoor drinking place ambiance, but when we got there that night, it was just loud and lively.
-We walked around the public market, saw this lively place, and tried to go inside but they said they were already closing.
-So we just walked around again and tried to check other bars, but found nothing interesting.
-Someone from the LION CLIP bar (I think he’s the owner) approached us, and told us that we can still order, then of course, we did.
+We were first told that they are closing, so we walked around and tried to check other bars, but found nothing interesting.
+Then, someone from that bar (I believe he’s the owner) approached us, and told us that we can still order, and, of course, we did.
 It was fun because we shared drinks with the locals there.
 This one drunkest dude told us like “とぅっくぃぐゎー ” (toukkui gwa).
 We, even the younger locals there, didn’t understand it. うるさい (urusai; noisy/lively), drunk, and おもしろい (omoshiroi; interesting/fun)!
 Just my type of fun.

 These are the only photos of the first day fighters (/drinks), but I believe we had more, and just didn’t bother to take a picture anymore.